-I no longer use this OpenPGP card or this setup - I'll do a writeup of my new setup shortly.
+I no longer use this OpenPGP card or this setup.

 I use an OpenPGP smart card with a Gemalto IDBridge K50 USB card reader.